incentivebeats/pso-backup-saves/README.md

 Small local backup script for Phantasy Star Online saves.

-Technically works for anything, but this was built with PSO and Linux in mind.
+Technically adaptable to work for anything, but this was built with PSO in mind.

 I assume this will work fine on macOS as well, but I have no idea how or if this works on Windows.

 It backs up:

 - Dreamcast V2 Flycast VMU files